ed-o-saurus/PLHaskell/README.md

 ### Reporting Messages and Raising Error

-To report a message or raise an error, use the function `report :: ErrorLevel -> String -> PGm ()`. `ErrorLevel` is any of the following:
+To report a message or raise an error, use the function `report :: ErrorLevel -> Text -> PGm ()`. `ErrorLevel` is any of the following:

   Level   |
 --------- |